AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-best-practices.md

 By relying on Smart Imaging, you can ensure that your images are delivered in the most efficient manner possible, tailored to each user's browsing environment.
 This approach simplifies the process and can lead to improved performance in terms of image loading times and overall user experience.

 Want to learn more?
 Go to [Smart Imaging](/help/assets/dynamic-media/imaging-faq.md).

+### Post delivery of assets to customers

+**Business case:** *After publishing new content or overwriting existing content, how can it be ensured that the changes appear immediately on the CDN?*

+The CDN (Content Delivery Network) caches Dynamic Media assets for quick delivery to customers.
+When updates are made to these assets, it is important for the changes to take effect immediately on the website.
+By purging or invalidating the CDN cache, assets delivered by Dynamic Media can be updated quickly.
+This approach eliminates the need to wait for the cache to expire based on the TTL (Time To Live) value, which is typically set to ten hours.
+Instead, a request can be sent from within the Dynamic Media user interface to expire the cache within minutes.

+Want to learn more?
+Go to [Invalidate the CDN cache by way of Dynamic Media](/help/assets/dynamic-media/invalidate-cdn-cache-dynamic-media.md).